mzazon/awesome-cloud-projects/aws/responding-to-incidents-with-security-hub/responding-to-incidents-with-security-hub.md

    echo "✅ Security Hub enabled with security standards"
    ```

    Security Hub is now active and will begin collecting findings from enabled security services.
-The CIS AWS Foundations Benchmark provides industry-standard security controls that help ensure your AWS environment follows security best practices.
+The AWS Foundational Security Best Practices standard provides industry-standard security controls that help ensure your AWS environment follows security best practices.
 This creates the foundation for automated incident detection and response workflows.

 2. **Create SNS Topic for Incident Notifications**: